What Is ABA Therapy Billing?

 UnitedHealthcare

-Issue: Requires BCBA supervision notes to document specific behavior reduction targets observed during RBT sessions, not just general oversight
+Issue: Requires BCBA supervision notes to document specific behavior reduction targets observed during RBT sessions, general oversight

 Our approach: We template supervision notes to include target behavior data points from each observed session and link them to the treatment plan goals